FILING PROCEDURE UPDATE FROM 3/12/20 - 4/7/20 (EXTENSION TBD)

 You must make an appointment or arrangements to file remotely with your Senior Academic Advisor in order to file your thesis or dissertation.
 To find your assigned Senior Academic Advisor in Graduate Studies, go to the Graduate Programs page, click on your program, and then click on "People" to find their name and contact information.

 If you are no longer in Davis or unable to attend a filing appointment in person, you can arrange to file remotely.
 Contact your assigned Senior Academic Advisor in Graduate Studies to request to file remotely - no appointment time needed.
 You will still need to submit your original signed title page and required paperwork.
-Required paperwork can be dropped off to Graduate Studies or mailed.
+Required paperwork can be emailed (except the signed title page), dropped off or mailed to Graduate Studies.
 All filing deadlines still apply.
 Please note, any exit seminars or final exams must be arranged with your program.

 Required Filing Paperwork